The History of Howe Ice Machines

 About 20 years after Richard Howe worked on an enhanced flake ice machine, the company started getting requests for ice machines for commercial applications.
 Supermarkets, retail fish stores, smaller bakeries, and small food processors were looking for reliable and efficient ice machines.
 Howe engineers took the same ice machine design the company used for the large, industrial applications and made them smaller to accommodate the commercial applications.
 Now the smallest machine produces 1,000 pounds of ice per day.
 The largest machine makes 40,000 pounds of ice per day.
 “A typical supermarket may use either a machine that produces 1,000 pounds of ice per day, or one that produces 4,000 pounds of ice per day.
 A large food processing facility may use machines in between our smallest … 1,000 pounds of ice per day and our largest … 40,000 pounds of ice per day,” says President Mary Howe, great-granddaughter of William Howe.
 “But the thing we did in taking a really heavy duty, indestructible industrial ice machine and duplicating the design in a smaller productive capacity was to give commercial users the option of a machine that can run 24 hours a day, seven days a week and withstand hard use.
 We have a 25-year evaporator warranty because if the machine stops working, you’re stopping somebody’s production, and food processors don’t want that to happen.
 Time is money,” says Mary Howe.

 What is flake ice used for?
-This ice, which looks almost like soap flakes, has myriad uses in the produce, supermarket, sausage, poultry, dairy, catering, construction, and bakery industries.
+This ice, which looks almost like soap flakes, has myriad uses in the produce, supermarket, sausage, poultry, dairy, catering, construction, concrete cooling, and bakery industries.
 For example, flake ice is used to pull the field heat out of produce at harvest season and helps keep produce from spoiling.
 Supermarkets need flake ice to attractively display products in the meat, seafood, and delicatessen departments.
 And, flake ice is used extensively in the seafood industry—everywhere in the process—from commercial fishing boats to the dockside to shipping.”
 Howe flake ice cools products more quickly than other kinds of ice because it is 22° F. Some supermarkets also use Howe flake ice in their smoothie bars.
 Ice is also used in meat processing.
 When making hotdogs or sausages, the moisture that goes into them is actually introduced as ice.
 Food processors cook the meat, and then they’re required to bring it down to a certain temperature very quickly.
 To accomplish this, food processors put ice in meat when running it through a grinder.
 With poultry, food processors run the poultry through a slurry mix, a mix of ice and water.